doctore/Spring6Microservices/README.md

 Besides the REST API and the [gRPC communication](#grpc-communication), the project works with [JMS](https://www.oracle.com/java/technologies/java-message-service.html) to send data from
 [order-service](#order-service) to [invoice-service](#invoice-service).

-Using [Kafka](https://kafka.apache.org/), everytime a new order is created [order-service](#order-service) through its REST API, a new message is sent to [invoice-service](#invoice-service) to create a new invoice based on order's information.
+Using [Kafka](https://kafka.apache.org/), everytime a new order is created in [order-service](#order-service) through its REST API, a new message is sent to [invoice-service](#invoice-service) to insert a new invoice based on the order's information.
 <br><br>